 Here’s an analogy.
 Let’s say that the two of you have a standing dinner date of cooking and enjoying a meal together, a couple times a week.
-And let’s say you’re more or less consistent about it over a number of years — gradually improving on your favorite dishes, making recipes your own, learning the nuances of this or that herb, allowing for your tastes to change, cultivating your collaborative flow in the kitchen, mastering this or that cuisine or cooking technique, skillfully combining flavors, etc.
+And let’s say you’re more or less consistent about it over a number of years — gradually improving on your favorite dishes, making recipes your own, learning the nuances of this or that herb, allowing for your tastes to change, cultivating your collaborative flow in the kitchen, mastering a particular cooking technique or cuisine, skillfully combining flavors, etc.

 (And deepening your connection, your capacity to savor a good meal, your presence with each other, your mutual love, communication skills, intimacy, appreciation, generosity, etc.)

 Over time, with little effort or drama, your ritual ripens and evolves to be a consistently profound shared experience.
 That becomes the norm.
 Your little home-cooked meal together rivals all but the very best restaurant experience.